bhagyashri49641/Bellabeat_data_analysis/README.md

 - R for Data Cleaning, Data Transformation and Data Analysis
 - Tableau for Data Visualisation

-refer RAnalysis file for PROCESS and ANALYZE step
 ## STEP 3: PROCESS
 - In this step we check for Data Integrity ,accuracy, dupicates, incomplete, nulls.
 - Data Validation: includes checking datatypes , data ranges and other constraints.
 - Data manipulation to make it more organised
+- refer X file for PROCESS and ANALYZE steps using R.
+- refer Y file for PROCESS and ANALYZE steps using Python.
-- refer RAnalysis file for PROCESS and ANALYZE step
+- refer Z file for PROCESS and ANALYZE steps using SQL.

 ## STEP 4: ANALYZE
 - make sense of the given data
+- refer X file for PROCESS and ANALYZE steps using R.
+- refer Y file for PROCESS and ANALYZE steps using Python.
-- refer RAnalysis file for PROCESS and ANALYZE step
+- refer Z file for PROCESS and ANALYZE steps using SQL.

 ## STEP 5: SHARE
 In this step, we are creating visualizations and communicating our findings based on our analysis.